parsaalian/webform-testing/README.md

 53. cannot
 54. can't

-## Random and Static Test Rules
+## Static Test Rules
-You can find these rules in `method/models/random` and `method/models/static` files respectively.
+You can find these rules in `method/models/static` file.